In the second of our ‘Spotlight On’ series, Wendy Kewley meets Lauren Wyllie, Project Coordinator for Cheltenham-based charity Lives of Colour.

 The importance of its work was recognised by the National Lottery’s Community Fund and their funding is enabling Lives of Colour to expand its diversity and inclusion initiatives in Gloucestershire over the next two years.
 It’s an exhilarating time for the charity.

-Projects include annual community events such as Culture Fest in Pittville Park, Cheltenham and Black History Month Gloucestershire, both supported by Cheltenham Borough Council with additional backing from engineering companies Spirax Sarco and GE Aviation.
+Other projects include annual community events such as Culture Fest in Pittville Park, Cheltenham and Black History Month Gloucestershire, both supported by Cheltenham Borough Council with additional backing from engineering companies Spirax Sarco and GE Aviation.

 The Young, Leading and Black scheme mentors 12 to 18-year-olds in the county including providing teenagers with work experience opportunities in the local STEM sector.
 Aimed at younger children, an Authors of Colour book club promotes more diverse literature to local schools – all facilitated by Lives of Colour’s partnership with the School Library Association.

-Last year, Lives of Colour secured a high-profile partnership with Cheltenham-based SuperDry to spotlight African textile heritage via a Fabrics of Colour initiative.
+In 2022/2023, Lives of Colour secured a high-profile partnership with Cheltenham-based SuperDry to spotlight African textile heritage via a Fabrics of Colour initiative.
 Participants also learned sewing and pattern techniques with their creations featured in a spectacular fashion show.

 However, one of the charity’s most measurable community projects is Swimmers of Colour, a 26-week-long programme in collaboration with SoulCap, Swim Design England, Sport England and Active Gloucestershire.